Reconciling Predictive and Statistical Parity: A Causal Approach: Background

 \end{definition} Statistical parity ($\widehat{Y} \ci X$) requires that the predictor $\widehat{Y}$ contains no information about the protected attribute $X$.
-In contrast to this, the notion of predictive parity ($Y \ci X \mid \widehat{Y}$), requires that $\widehat{Y}$ should ``exhaust'', or capture all the variations of $X$ coming into the outcome $Y$ in the current real world.
-An important known result that further corroborates this point is the following (see proof in Appendix~\ref{appendix:prop1-proof}): \begin{proposition}[PP and Efficient Learning] Let $\mathcal{M}$ be an SCM compatible with the Standard Fairness Model (SFM).
+In contrast to this, the notion of predictive parity ($Y \ci X \mid \widehat{Y}$), requires that $\widehat{Y}$ should ``exhaust'', or capture all the variations of $X$ coming into the outcome $Y$ in the current real world. \citet{chouldechova2017fair} introduced predictive parity for a binary predictor $\widehat{Y}$, whereas the condition was termed calibration for a continuous classification score.
+In this paper, we are agnostic to this distinction, and almost all of the results are unaffected by this difference, as discussed in detail in Appendix~\ref{appendix:binary-vs-cts}.
+Therefore, we simply use the term predictive parity throughout.
+An important known result on predictive parity is the following (see proof in Appendix~\ref{appendix:prop1-proof}): \begin{proposition}[PP and Efficient Learning] Let $\mathcal{M}$ be an SCM compatible with the Standard Fairness Model (SFM).
 Suppose that the predictor $\widehat{Y}$ is based on the features $X, Z, W$.
-Suppose also that $\widehat{Y}$ is an efficient learner, meaning that:
+Suppose also that $\widehat{Y}$ is an efficient learner, i.e.:

-Then, it follows that $\widehat{Y}$ satisfies predictive parity w.r.t. $X$ and $Y$. \end{proposition} Prop.~\ref{prop:pp-efficient} shows that PP is expected to hold whenever we learn the true conditional distribution $P(y \mid x, z, w)$.
+Then $\widehat{Y}$ satisfies predictive parity w.r.t. $X$ and $Y$. \end{proposition} Prop.~\ref{prop:pp-efficient} that pertains to a continuous score-based predictor shows that PP is expected to hold whenever we learn the true conditional distribution $P(y \mid x, z, w)$.

 This is in stark contrast with the SP notion.
 For the SP to hold, the predictor $\widehat{Y}$ should not be associated at all with the attribute $X$, whereas for PP to hold, $\widehat{Y}$ should contain all variations coming from $X$.
-Perhaps unsurprisingly after this discussion, the following result holds: \begin{proposition}[SP and PP impossibility \citep{barocas2017fairness}] Statistical parity ($\widehat{Y} \ci X$) and predictive parity ($Y \ci X \mid \widehat{Y}$) are mutually exclusive except in degenerate cases when $Y \ci X$. \end{proposition} The above theorem might lead the reader to believe that SP and PP criteria come from two different realities, and bear no relation to each other.
+Perhaps unsurprisingly after this discussion, the following impossibility result holds: \begin{proposition}[SP and PP impossibility \citep{barocas2017fairness}] Statistical parity ($\widehat{Y} \ci X$) and predictive parity ($Y \ci X \mid \widehat{Y}$) are mutually exclusive except in degenerate cases when $Y \ci X$. \end{proposition} The above theorem might lead the reader to believe that SP and PP criteria come from two different realities, and bear no relation to each other.
 After all, the theorem states that it is not possible for the predictor $\widehat{Y}$ to include \textit{all variations} of $X$ coming into $Y$ and simultaneously include \textit{no variations} of $X$ coming into $Y$.
 This realization is the starting point of our discussion in the rest of the manuscript.